grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=3 (0x03) - On
-    VSCP_TYPE_INFORMATION_ON
-A node indicates that a condition is in its on state.
+    VSCP_TYPE_INFORMATION_ONA node indicates that a condition is in its on state.
 Heater on, lights on are two examples.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |